awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

  To add a new AWS Region to an Aurora global database with the RDS API, run the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) operation\.
 Specify the identifier of the existing global database using the `GlobalClusterIdentifier` parameter\.

-## Importing data into an Aurora global database<a name="aurora-global-database-etl"></a>
+## Using a snapshot for your Amazon Aurora global database<a name="aurora-global-database.use-snapshot"></a>

- To import data into an Aurora global database, use one of the following techniques:
-+  Create a snapshot of an Aurora cluster or Amazon RDS DB instance and restore it to the primary cluster of an Aurora global database\.
-Currently, make sure that any import snapshot is from a source that is compatible with Aurora MySQL version 1, Aurora MySQL version 2, or Aurora PostgreSQL 10\.11\.
+You can restore a snapshot of an Aurora DB cluster or from an Amazon RDS DB instance to use as the starting point for your Aurora global database\.
+You restore the snapshot and create a new Aurora provisioned DB cluster at the same time\.
+You then add another AWS Region to the restored DB cluster, thus turning it into an Aurora global database\.
+Any Aurora DB cluster that you create using a snapshot in this way becomes the `primary` cluster of your Aurora global database\.

-  The following shows an example of restoring an Aurora MySQL 5\.6 instance\.
+The snapshot that you use can be from a `provisioned` or from a `serverless` Aurora DB cluster\.

+**Note**
+You can't create a provisioned Aurora DB cluster from a snapshot made from an Aurora MySQL 5\.6\.10a–based global database\.
+A snapshot from an Aurora MySQL 5\.6\.10a–based global database can only be restored as an Aurora global database\.

+During the restore process, choose the same DB engine type as the snapshot\.
+So, for example, to restore a snapshot that was made from an Aurora Serverless v1 DB cluster running Aurora PostgreSQL, you create an Aurora PostgreSQL DB cluster using that same Aurora DB engine and version\.

+The restored DB cluster assumes the role of primary cluster for Aurora global database when you add an AWS Regions to it\.
+All data contained in this primary cluster is replicated to any secondary clusters that you add to your Aurora global database\.

 ![\[Screenshot showing the restore snapshot page for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-restore-snapshot-01.png)
-+  Use point\-in\-time restore on the primary cluster to restore the cluster data to a previous state\.
-For more information, see [Restoring a DB cluster to a specified time](USER_PIT.md)\.

- The crucial distinction for an Aurora global database is that you always import the data to the cluster that you designate as the primary cluster\.
-You can do the initial data import before or after adding that cluster to the Aurora global database\.
-All the data from the primary cluster is automatically replicated to any secondary clusters\.